vyshnav20157/Career-Counseling-QA-System-with-Realtime-Communication/ReadMe.md

 - `csv`: For reading and writing CSV files.
 - `pyaudio`: A Python library for audio input and output.
 - `wave`: A module in Python's standard library for handling .wav files.
+- `Flask-SocketIO`: Adds Socket.IO support to the Flask application, enabling real-time, bidirectional communication between the client and server.
+- `socketio`: For client-side Socket.IO functionality to communicate with the server.
+- `playsound`: For playing the audio responses received from the server.
+- `threading`: For synchronizing the response handling.

 ### Download NLTK Data